Higher Airy structures and topological recursion for singular spectral curves: Introduction

 We expect all the partition functions of the Airy structures present in this article to admit an enumerative interpretation, i.e. that $\omega_{g,n}$ or $F_{g,n}$ can be computed via intersection theory on a certain moduli space of curves.
 This was achieved by Eynard in \cite{Eyn11,Eyn14} in the case of simple ramification points on smooth curves and $y$ holomorphic, in a form that has a structure similar to the ELSV formula \cite{ELSV}, and found applications in Gromov--Witten theory \cite{EyOr15} and Hurwitz theory \cite{SSZ15,KLPS17}.
 The case of $y$ having a simple pole was later treated by Chekhov and Norbury \cite{Nor17,CheNor19}. \Cref{part:appl} explores the generalisations of this link to other spectral curves that can directly be reached by combining known results with the results of \cref{part:AiryStr,SCpart}.
 This stresses the role of Laplace-type integrals on the spectral curve.
 Although it is not essential in the theory, in the case of global spectral curves the Laplace transform of $\omega_{0,2}$ enjoy a factorisation property reminiscent to the use of $R$-matrices in the theory of Frobenius manifolds.
 This was known by \cite[Appendix B]{Eyn14} for smooth spectral curves with simple ramifications, and we show in \Cref{compactfactospin} that it extends to singular spectral curves in a slightly different form.

-In \cref{higheret}, building on \cite{BBCCN18} and \cref{mainth2} we generalise Eynard's formula to all smooth spectral curves with arbitrary ramification and $y$ of order $1$ at the ramification points -- this involves Witten spin classes.
+In \cref{higheret}-\cref{ELSVwgnsec}, building on \cite{BBCCN18} and \cref{mainth2} we generalise Eynard's formula of \cite{Eyn11,Eyn14} to all smooth spectral curves with arbitrary ramification and $y$ of order $1$ at the ramification points --- this involves Witten spin classes.
+In the case of global smooth spectral curves (i.e. obeying the precise conditions \cref{presequde}) it leads in \Cref{ELSVwgnCor} to an intersection-theoretic formula for decomposition of the $\omega_{g,n}$ on the descendants of the primary differentials.
+We deduce in \Cref{TRESLVcor} that the coefficients of expansion of $\omega_{g,n}$ near simple poles of $\dd x$ are given by an ELSV-like formula and displaying a quasi-polynomiality property.
 This answers a question of Shadrin to the first-named author.
 In \cref{sec:open}, we apply our general results to the $\mc{W}(\mathfrak{gl}_3)$-constraints of Alexandrov \cite{Ale15} for the open intersection theory developed in \cite{PST15,Bur15,BT17,ST}.
 The open intersection numbers can be packaged in a generating series $\omega_{g,n}^{{\rm open}}$.
-As Alexandrov's $W(\mathfrak{gl}_3)$-constraints have been identified with an Airy structure in \cite{BBCCN18} for $\sigma = (12)(3)$, we deduce from the results of \cref{SCpart} that $\omega_{g,n}^{{\rm open}}$ satisfies our extension of the CEO topological recursion applied to the curve $y(y^2 - 2x) = 0$ (\cref{coroKP}).
+As Alexandrov's $\mc{W}(\mathfrak{gl}_3)$-constraints have been identified with an Airy structure in \cite{BBCCN18} for $\sigma = (12)(3)$, we deduce from the results of \cref{SCpart} that $\omega_{g,n}^{{\rm open}}$ satisfies our extension of the CEO topological recursion applied to the curve $y(y^2 - 2x) = 0$ (\Cref{coroKP}).
 Using modified $\mc{W}$-constraints, Safnuk had derived in \cite{Saf16} a residue formula associated to this curve, but its structure is different and not easily generalisable.
 On the other hand, we can easily conjecture a residue formula for the open $r$-spin theory.
 This conjecture is equivalent to the $\mc{W}(\mathfrak{gl}_r)$ constraints first mentioned in \cite[Section 6.3]{BBCCN18}: we expose it in more detail, in particular specifying the normalisations necessary for the comparison, and give some support in its favor by comparison with \cite{BCT18}.

 \begin{remark} At the time of writing, there are several foundational conjectures in open intersection theory.
 In \cref{OpenIntKP} and \cref{courserspin}, we formulate the ones that are directly relevant for us and explain the logical dependence of our statements on these conjectures. \end{remark}